MKierdorf/Depolarization-model-python-code/README.md

 #################################################################################

-The 'ShneiderModel_M51_TwoLayerOnly_all.pdf' file shows an example with datapoints showing the observed degree of polarization between ~ 3 and 27 cm (Kierdorf et al., in prep.).
+The 'Depoltool_Example_Data.pdf' file shows an example with datapoints showing the observed degree of polarization between ~ 3 and 27 cm (Kierdorf et al., in prep.).